camunda/camunda-docs-manual/content/user-guide/security.md

 However, we want to inform you about the options to prevent unrecommended usage, which makes the product vulnerable to attacks.

+## Deployments

+[Deployments]({{< ref "/user-guide/process-engine/deployments.md" >}}) to the process engine can contain resources that are interpreted like code:

+* BPMN, DMN, CMMN models that the process engine executes on the Camunda server
+* Scripts and templates in various languages (Javascript, Groovy, Freemarker, ...) that the BPMN, DMN, CMMN models reference and that the process engine executes on the Camunda server
+* Java EL expressions that BPMN, DMN, CMMN models include and that are executed on the Camunda server
+* Forms that a client application like Camunda Tasklist renders in the browser of the end user

+Camunda does not provide a safe sandbox environment for the execution and rendering of these resources.
+Attackers that are able to make deployments can effectively perform remote code execution in the Camunda system.
+It is therefore critical that only trusted users and systems can make deployments.

+For example, you can restrict deployment access in the following ways:

+* Using [authorizations](#authorization), administrators grant the `CREATE` permission on the `Deployment` resource only to trusted users
+* An application that embeds the Camunda Java API can choose to not expose the deployment API on untrusted channels (such as to HTTP requests)
+* System administrators ensure that only trusted users have network access to the Camunda installation

+See also the user guide section [Custom Code & Security]({{< ref "/user-guide/process-engine/securing-custom-code.md" >}}) for further information.

 ## Throttle login attempts

 The engine gives option to throttle login attempts.
 The mechanism behind this is enabled by default.
 You can read more about it under [Identity Service]({{< ref "/user-guide/process-engine/identity-service.md#throttle-login-attempts" >}}) in User Guide.